skandlab/FRAGLE/README.md

         - 'hg19': (default option) if your bam is mapped to hg19 or GRCh37 reference genome.
         - 'hg38': if your bam is mapped to hg38 reference genome.
     - **TARGET_BED**: bed file path for targeted sequencing bam file [optional string type argument]
-        - This argument is only used when 'T' option is provided, meaning that you are running Fragle on targeted sequencing data.
+        - This argument is only used when 'T' option is provided, meaning that you are running Fragle on targeted sequencing data files.
         - The bed file is used to derive the off-target bam files from targeted sequencing data (the off-target bam files will be generated inside the **OUTPUT_FOLDER**).
     - **CPU**: Number of CPU cores to use for parallel processing [integer type optional argument, default: 32]
-        - If your running environment has multiple processors, setting the CPU to a higher value (e.g., 16 or 32) is recommended.
+        - If your running environment has multiple processors/cores, setting CPU to a value (e.g., 16 or 32) corresponding to number of available cores is recommended.
         - A higher CPU core value (if available) will significantly speed up the software execution.
     - **THREADS**: Number of threads to use for off-target bam file extraction [integer type optional argument, default: 32]
         - This argument is only utilized when the 'T' option is provided, meaning that you are running Fragle on targeted sequencing data.
         - A higher THREADS (if available) value will make the off-target bam extraction process significantly faster.

 ## Example Running Commands for Fragle
 - **Running Fragle on hg19 mapped WGS BAM files:**